There are several scenarios where Facebook does not append the Facebook Click Identifier (fbclid) parameter to your Facebook shared URL.

 What is the best strategy for tracking Facebook visits and conversions?

-Digital marketers have long been using the UTM parameters to gain valuable analytics by adding the utm_source, utm_medium and utm_campaign parameter to the landing page URL being shared or advertised.
+Digital marketers have long been using the UTM parameters to gain valuable analytics by adding the utm_source, utm_medium and utm_campaign parameter to the landing page URL being shared or advertised on Facebook.

-If you want to learn how to use the UTM parameters in your marketing activity, read our beginner’s guide on How to use UTM to track WooCommerce campaigns?
-It explains what are the five UTM parameters and it shows you several examples on how to use it for an e-commerce store.
+If you want to learn how to generate a tracking URL with UTM parameters, read our beginner’s guide on How to use UTM to track WooCommerce campaigns?
+We will explain what are the five UTM parameters and we will show you several examples on how to use it for an e-commerce store.

-Once you are comfortable in building your UTM tracking URL, you would now want to track the conversions on your website.
-We have build the AFL UTM Tracker plugin to save the UTM parameters when the visitor submits a lead form or purchase a product from your WordPress website.
+Once you are comfortable in building your UTM tracking URL, you would now want to track the conversions on your website and learn which UTM parameters brought in the sale.